Skip to main content

 Congratulations!
 You are now solar powered.☺

-• *Please note: These incentives are current as of 4/16/19 and are subject to change.
+• *Please note: These incentives are subject to change.
 Always verify incentive levels with the provider before moving forward with your project.*

 • Net meteringNet metering is a policy that allows homeowners to receive retail value for the electricity that their solar energy system produces.
 Once the panels meet your home’s electric demand, net metering allows system owners with solar PV to use excess kilowatts that the panels produce to be fed back into the grid.
 The utility compensates system owners the excess kilowatts generated.